TiddlySpace/replanadu/README.md

 3. Run `make lib` to fetch dependencies.
 4. Run `tsapp serve` and navigate to `http://localhost:8080/GettingStarted.html`

+You should also install [Node.js](http://nodejs.org/) if you want to run tests and JS linting.

 All code apart from the [Sass](http://sass-lang.com/) files lives in `assets`.

 ## Space Inclusion